 - Public relations -- Authorship

-- Broader/related headings: Business communication & Business presentations
+- Broader/related headings: Business communication, Business presentations, and Communication in management

 - Guide to writing empirical papers, theses, and dissertations